What I build, and how engagements work.

 What if the scope changes mid-project?

 Sprints are productized fixed-scope builds, the scope is locked at the spec stage and the engagement ends at the agreed deliverable.
 If you realize you need more, it becomes a separate Sprint quoted at the close of the first.
-Audits and Custom builds are more flexible: anything outside the written spec gets a new written quote with a new timeline and price, surfaced as a change-order before any work happens.
+Custom builds are more flexible: anything outside the written spec gets a new written quote with a new timeline and price, surfaced as a change-order before any work happens.
 I won't silently absorb extra scope to keep the relationship pleasant, that ends in burnout for me and a quietly delayed deliverable for you.

 Can you start next week?